Disclaimer: I do not own Harry Potter.

-With a speed that she didn't know she possessed, she ran all the way to the Gryffindor tower and quickly surveyed the common room to find the prefect.
-Luck favored her and to Prefects were lounging on the sofa set with their friends.
+With a speed that she didn't know she possessed, she ran all the way to the Gryffindor tower and quickly surveyed the common room to find the Prefect.
+Luck favored her and two Prefects were lounging on the sofa set with their friends.

 She sauntered over to where they were sitting with a purpose to her steps.
-The female prefect noticed her coming and gestured for her friends to pause.
+The female prefect noticed her coming and gestured at her friends to pause.
 "Yes, Miss Granger."

 "Harry Potter is trying to infiltrate the Ministry!"

 The whole common room fell silent...and then they went back to what they were doing.
 Pfft, just what they needed.
 Another one of their house thinking Harry Potter lived a life of sin and debauchery.

 Ron Weasely, who was sitting in a lonely corner of the common room with a chessboard in front of him, suddenly sprang up straight in his seat.
 His previously dull eyes, that seemed devoid of life and joy, retained their gleam.

 "Miss Granger," the prefect said patiently.
 "You can't accuse another student without proof."